X-Vine Models for Multivariate Extremes: Additional numerical results

 \subsubsection{Box-plots of dependence measure estimates with varying $(n,k)$}

-Given the X-vine specification in Fig.~\ref{fig:5d_Xvine}, we create box-plots of dependence measure estimates from the specified bivariate parametric families for each edge across the four trees, using various $(n,k)$, following the same set-up as in Section~\ref{sec:simulation-study:estim}.
-We consider three different sample sizes, $n \in \cbr{1\,000, 2\,000, 4\,000}$, and quantiles, $k/n \in \cbr{0.02,0.05,0.1}$.
+Given the X-vine specification in Fig.~\ref{fig:5d_Xvine_a}, Fig.~\ref{fig1additional} shows box-plots of dependence measure estimates from the specified bivariate parametric families for each edge across the four trees, using various $(n,k)$, following the same set-up as in Section~\ref{sec:simu:addtional:dep}.
+We consider three different sample sizes, $n \in \cbr{1\,000, 2\,000, 4\,000}$, and quantiles, $k/n \in \cbr{0.02,0.05,0.1}$. \chng{As expected, variability decreases as $k$ increases (for fixed $n$) or as $n$ increases (for fixed $k$).}